fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

   }, [])
 ```

 So just like with _useState_, we gave a type  parameter to _axios.get_ to instruct it how the typing should be done.
 Just like _useState_ also _axios.get_ is a [generic function](https://www.typescriptlang.org/docs/handbook/2/generics.html#working-with-generic-type-variables).
-Unlike some generic functions, the type parameter of _axios.get_ has a default value _any_ so, it the function is used without defining the type parameter, the type of the response data will be any.
+Unlike some generic functions, the type parameter of _axios.get_ has a default value _any_ so, if the function is used without defining the type parameter, the type of the response data will be any.

 The code works, compiler and Eslint are happy and remain quiet.
-However, giving a type parameter to _axios.get_ is potentially dangerous thing to do.
+However, giving a type parameter to _axios.get_ is a potentially dangerous thing to do.
 The request body can contain data in an arbitrary form, and when giving a type parameter we are essentially just telling to TypeScript compiler to trust us that the data has type _Note[]_.

-So our code is essentially as safe as it would be if a [type asserion](/en/part9/first_steps_with_type_script#type-assertion) would be used:
+So our code is essentially as safe as it would be if a [type assertion](/en/part9/first_steps_with_type_script#type-assertion) would be used:

 ```js
   useEffect(() => {